gatsbyjs/gatsby/docs/docs/reference/built-in-components/gatsby-script.md

 Here's an example using [Google Tag Manager](https://tagmanager.google.com) to load [Google Analytics](http://analytics.google.com) (Universal Analytics in this case):

-Note - This assumes we have [set up Google Tag Manager to use Universal Analytics](https://support.google.com/tagmanager/answer/6107124?hl=en) in the Google Tag Manager web application.
+Note - This assumes you have [set up Google Tag Manager to use Universal Analytics](https://support.google.com/tagmanager/answer/6107124?hl=en) in the Google Tag Manager web application.

-First we load our Google Tag Manager (GTM) script and send an initialization event:
+First you load our Google Tag Manager (GTM) script and send an initialization event:

 ```jsx
 import { Script } from "gatsby"